 Multi-Grammy Award winner and 2018 Olivier Award winner for Outstanding Achievement in Opera, Kansas-born Joyce DiDonato entrances audiences across the globe, and has been proclaimed “perhaps the most potent female singer of her generation” by The New Yorker.
 With a voice “nothing less than 24-carat gold” according to The Times, Joyce has towered at the top of the industry both as a performer, a producer, and a fierce advocate for the arts.
 With a repertoire spanning over four centuries, a varied and highly acclaimed discography, and industry-leading projects, her artistry has defined what it is to be a singer in the 21st century.

-Joyce begins her ambitious 2023-24 season by opening The Metropolitan Opera’s season performing her signature role of Sister Helen in a new production of Jake Heggie’s Dead Man Walking, where she will return later in the season to revive her critically acclaimed “Virginia Woolf” in Kevin Puts’ The Hours.
-This season also sees Joyce touring Dido & Aeneas with Il Pomo d’Oro, and further tours of EDEN and the Grammy Award Winning SONGPLAY in Asia, South America, and Europe.
-In concert Joyce appears with her hometown Kansas City Symphony Orchestra for a series of subscription concerts, as well as performances in Istanbul, Strasbourg, and Paris.
-Joyce also performs in recital at Deutsche Staatsoper Berlin, Wiener Musikverein and Carnegie Hall.
+Recent highlights include opening The Metropolitan Opera’s 2023-24 season performing her signature role of Sister Helen in a new production of Jake Heggie’s Dead Man Walking, and returning later in the season to revive her critically acclaimed “Virginia Woolf” in Kevin Puts’ The Hours.
+She toured Dido & Aeneas with Il Pomo d’Oro, and her groundbreaking EDEN Tour and the Grammy Award Winning SONGPLAY took her to around Asia, South America, and Europe.

 “Joyce DiDonato effortlessly demonstrates why this extraordinary artist has become a leading star: her Agrippina is a tour de force of vocalism directed to dramatic ends combined with an acting performance that never misses an opportunity provided by either the text or the staging.”